Combining Stochastic Defenses to Resist Gradient Inversion: An Ablation Study: Introduction

 \section{Introduction}

-} \IEEEPARstart{F}{ederated} learning leverages the collaborative use of distributed data to boost the performance of neural networks.
-Multiple clients exchange local training gradients to collaboratively train a common global model, avoiding the need for centrally aggregated or shared data.
-As training data remains local with each participating client, such collaborative learning systems aim to systematically mitigate privacy risks~\cite{Kairouz2019}.

-However, recent studies demonstrate the reconstruction of potentially sensitive information from the exchanged gradient information, thereby compromising clients' privacy.
-Particularly advanced in this regard are iterative gradient inversion attacks~\cite{Zhu2019, Zhao2020, Wei2020, Geiping2020, Yin2021}.
-Such attacks are based on adjusting initially random dummy data so that the gradient distance between resulting dummy gradients and the attacked victim gradients is minimized.
+\acf{FL} leverages distributed data to collaboratively improve the utility of neural networks.
+Multiple clients exchange local training gradients to collaboratively train a common global model.
+This eliminates the need for centrally aggregated or shared data.
+Because training data remains local to each participating client, such collaborative learning systems aim to systematically mitigate privacy risks \parencite{mcmahan2017communication, kairouz2021advances}.
+However, potentially sensitive information can be reconstructed from the exchanged gradient information, thereby compromising client privacy.
+Iterative \acf{GI} attacks are particularly advanced in this context~\parencite{zhu2019deep, zhao2020idlg, wei2020framework, geiping2020inverting, yin2021see}.
+These attacks optimize initially random dummy data to minimize a distance function between dummy gradients and the attacked client’s gradients.
+As a result, they can achieve close to perfect reconstructions of the clients' training data.